Hawaii Water Quality at a Glance

 Hawaii residents can access water quality information through several county and state resources:

-County Water Boards: Contact your county water board directly for Consumer Confidence Reports detailing all testing results and any violations or concerns
+County Water Boards: Request your annual Consumer Confidence Report from your county water board for all testing results, violations, and contaminant levels.

 Why does Hawaii have unique water infrastructure challenges?

-Hawaii’s water infrastructure faces distinct challenges due to its island geography and history:
+Hawaii’s water infrastructure faces distinct challenges due to its island geography, history, and military presence:

-Aging Plantation Infrastructure: Many water systems include components over 100 years old from the sugar plantation era, requiring comprehensive modernization
+Aging Plantation Infrastructure: Many systems include components over 100 years old from the sugar plantation era, requiring comprehensive modernisation that is both expensive and logistically difficult.

-Climate Vulnerability: Sea level rise threatens coastal infrastructure while changing precipitation patterns affect water availability and aquifer recharge
+Climate Vulnerability: Sea level rise threatens coastal infrastructure, and changing precipitation patterns affect aquifer recharge rates statewide.

 Quality News About Your Water